While there are many factors that contribute towards a healthy birth through IVF, identifying viable embryos is one of the most important.

 Embryos are surrounded by a protective outer coating called the zona pellucida.
 The thickness of this varies between patients, and it may toughen after culture in vitro, and with increased female age.

-Published evidence suggests that assisted hatching may be clinically useful in patients with a poor prognosis, including those with three or more failed cycles, poor embryo quality and for older patients.
+Published evidence suggests that assisted hatching may be clinically useful for patients with a poor prognosis, including those with three or more failed cycles, poor embryo quality and for older patients.

 You will undertake the same treatment as for an IVF cycle with the hatching carried out shortly before embryo transfer.
 The use of a specially designed laser enables the embryologist to make a permanent hole of a precise size.
 The embryo is held in position under the microscope and the laser fired at the zona pellucida in several short bursts.